-Do you consider that there are any circumstances in which exemptions from the parameters of the banding framework are appropriate where a claim entirely dealt with through a statutory redress scheme (the third exemption we are considering)?
+Do you consider that there are any circumstances in which exemptions from the parameters of the banding framework would be appropriate for a claim entirely dealt with through a statutory redress scheme (the third exemption we are considering)?
 Please provide evidence where possible to support your view.